Website Terms and Conditions of Supply of Services

 (a) we will contact you as soon as reasonably possible to notify you; and

 (b) our obligations under a Contract will be suspended and the time for performance of our obligations will be extended for the duration of the Event Outside Our Control.
 Where the Event Outside Our Control affects our delivery of Services to you, we will arrange a new delivery date with you after the Event Outside Our Control is over.

-11.4 You may cancel a Contract affected by an Event Outside Our Control which has continued for more than 30 days.
-To cancel please contact us.
+12.4 You may cancel a Contract affected by an Event Outside Our Control which has continued for more than 30 days.
+To cancel please contact us at firstname.lastname@example.org.
 If you opt to cancel, you will have to return (at our cost) any relevant Services you have already received and we will refund the price you have paid, including any delivery charges.

-13.2 You may only transfer your rights or your obligations under these Terms are not transferable.
+14.2 You may not transfer your rights or your obligations under these Terms which are not transferable.

 14.3 This Contract is between you and us.
 No other person shall have any rights to enforce any of its terms, whether under the Contracts (Rights of Third Parties) Act 1999 or otherwise.